MicroLabs-ACE/Attendance-System/Serially_Controlled_Fingerprint_Sensor/README.md

 The following message is sent:

 - _PingSuccess_ - indicates a `Ping` command has been received and that the fingerprint sensor is still conencted.
-- PingError - indicates a `Ping` command has been received and that the fingerprint sensor is not still conencted.